 Rizzo on Miggy's comments: "When you point fingers you're a selfish player.
 We have another catcher that throws everyone out."

 The Cubs confirmed it further shortly thereafter, in even more concrete terms.
-They cut the catcher.
+They cut Montero.

 Examples of this type of tone-deaf behavior can be found throughout baseball history, and they rarely end well.
 (We won’t even count the finger-pointing of former White Sox pitcher Jamie Navarro, which came in such abundance that in 1999 the Chicago Sun-Times once devoted an entire feature story to it.)